Using IPA-Based Tacotron for Data Efficient Cross-Lingual Speaker Adaptation and Pronunciation Enhancement: Abstract

 \section{Abstract}

 Recent neural Text-to-Speech (TTS) models have been shown to perform very well when enough data is available.
-However, fine-tuning them towards a new speaker or a new language is not as straight-forward in a low-resource setup.
-In this paper, we show that by applying minor changes to a Tacotron model, one can transfer an existing TTS model for a new speaker with the same or a different language using only 20 minutes of data.
-For this purpose, we first introduce a baseline multi-lingual Tacotron with language-agnostic input, then show how transfer learning is done for different scenarios of speaker adaptation without exploiting any pre-trained speaker encoder or code-switching technique.
+However, fine-tuning them for new speakers or languages is not straightforward in a low-resource setup.
+In this paper, we show that by applying minor modifications to a Tacotron model, one can transfer an existing TTS model for new speakers from the same or a different language using only 20 minutes of data.
+For this purpose, we first introduce a base multi-lingual Tacotron with language-agnostic input, then demonstrate how transfer learning is done for different scenarios of speaker adaptation without exploiting any pre-trained speaker encoder or code-switching technique.
 We evaluate the transferred model in both subjective and objective ways.